Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 6. ***[A Development Process](#6-a-development-process):*** A tentative set of steps in using the tools to meet the requirements specified for the application scenario.

-7. ***[Demo: Continuous-Feedback Development](#7-demo-continuous-feedback-development):*** Demo with live development project (will have basic framework in place, then do some coding to illustrate one important concept in more detail, e.g., test driven design)
+7. ***[Demo: Continuous-Feedback Development](#7-demo-continuous-feedback-development):*** Demo with live development project (will have basic framework in place, then do some coding to illustrate one important concept in more detail, e.g., Test Driven Development)

 8. Where to go from here?
 What might a next step be?
 Do it in another presentation?